Robustness of competing climatic states: Characterization of the five aquaplanet climatic attractors

-The reservoir of available potential energy is smaller in HS than in CS, in agreement with the fact that, as far as simulations of the actual Earth are concerned, it decreases from pre-industrial to present-day conditions~\citep{lembo_2019}.
-This is linked to the reduction of the meridional temperature gradient at surface, as can be seen in Fig.~\ref{fig:airtemp} and Table~\ref{tab:energyBalances_temp}. $P$ also depends on the difference in the lapse rate of dry {\it vs.} moist atmosphere~\citep{lorenz_available_1955}.
-Such a difference turns out to be smaller in warmer conditions.
-On the other hand, the reservoirs of kinetic energy $K$ are very similar for HS, WS and CS.
+The reservoir of available potential energy $P$ is smaller in HS and WS than in CS, in agreement with the fact that, as far as simulations of the actual Earth are concerned, it decreases from pre-industrial to present-day conditions~\citep{lembo_2019}. $P$ is proportional to the variance of temperature on isobaric surfaces in the free troposphere, and to the inverse of the difference in the lapse rate of dry {\it vs.} moist air, $\Gamma_d-\Gamma$~\citep[see eq.~(10) in that paper]{lorenz_available_1955}.
+The former is dominated by the variance with respect to the zonal mean (see Supplemental Material), in turn related to meridional temperature gradients in the free atmosphere (Fig.~\ref{fig:airtemp}), while $\Gamma_d-\Gamma$ is larger in warmer conditions~\citep[p.~49]{MarshallPlumb2008}.
+The combined effect of such contributions can explain the values of $P$ in the attractors.
+The fact, for example, that $P$ in HS is larger than in WS depends on weaker meridional gradients in WS at 250, 500 and 775~hPa, as shown in Fig.~4.
+On the other hand, the reservoirs of kinetic energy $K$, depending on the variance of wind speed, are very similar for HS, WS and CS (Fig.~\ref{fig:zonalwind}).
 Consequently, the sum of kinetic and available potential energy is different between the attractors.

 The WB climate features the largest reservoirs of both available potential and kinetic energy.
-Indeed, the presence of a very intense temperature gradient localized at the ice edge and governing the dynamics~\citep{brunetti2019} leads to large values of the available potential energy and allows for the presence of very intense zonal winds at low latitudes and at intermediate pressure levels, as shown in Fig.~\ref{fig:zonalwind}.
+Indeed, the presence of a very intense temperature gradient localized at the ice edge (Fig.~\ref{fig:airtemp}) and governing the dynamics~\citep{brunetti2019} leads to large values of the available potential energy and allows for the presence of very intense zonal winds at low latitudes and at intermediate pressure levels, as shown in Fig.~\ref{fig:zonalwind}.
 In this attractor, jet streams are so intense that the mean kinetic energy reservoir amounts to almost 0.65 times the mean potential energy reservoir.
 The SB climate, instead, features the smallest reservoirs for both forms of energy as a result of the weak temperature gradients and weak atmospheric circulations throughout the domain.